ddysher/ml-notes/cloud-core/kubernetes/proposals/resource.md

 in this design document and once the device plugin makes itself known to kubelet, kubelet will interact with the device through two simple functions:
 - A ListAndWatch function for the kubelet to Discover the devices and their properties as well as notify of any status change (device became unhealthy).
 - An Allocate function which is called before creating a user container consuming any exported devices.

+Implementation-wise, Kubelet will list & watch device plugins via `ListAndWatch`, and maintains an in-memory copy of all healthy devices.
+Kubelet is responsible to choose the appropriate devices once containers are created but not started, and then passes device ID to `Allocate` function.

 On failure cases:
 - If device fails, device plugin will signal kubelet about the failed device and kubelet will fail